Popular Formats, Tips and Advice for a Successful Traditional Engagement and White Wedding in a Day (Checklist)

 When planning a combined wedding reception for a same-day traditional engagement and white wedding, there are a few tips and advice that can help you make it successful.
 If you’ve not been to this type of wedding, it’s hard to imagine how to make it work seamlessly.
 Use this checklist (below) to help you know everything to consider and put to check when planning both a traditional and white wedding on the same day.

 For couples who are planning this on their own (without a wedding planner), there will be many questions, such as: should it be the white wedding first or the trad first?
 How do you move from the traditional engagement to the white wedding reception activities or vice versa?
 What kind of decoration will work for the same venue for the two types of Nigerian weddings?
-So many questions… I have answers below to give you clarity on how to plan both your trad and white wedding on the same day.
+So many questions… I have answers below to give you clarity on how to plan both your traditional and white wedding on the same day.

 Important Consideration Before The Combined-Wedding-Reception Date

 Now that we’ve got that out of the way, let’s go into the tiny details to check when looking for how to organize the double wedding reception program and more.
 There are 2 popular formats of flow of events within a 2-in-1 Nigerian wedding (explained down below):

 FORMAT 1 & SAMPLE PROGRAM: Religious/ White Wedding First and Traditional Engagement Later on Same Day